akaseb05/BlackJack/README.md

 - If the player's balance reaches $0, it will automatically reset to $1000.
 - A special prize of a "Bitcoin" is awarded when the player's balance reaches $5000.

+## Save Progress
+- The game saves your balance to a file called `balance.txt`.
+- If you leave the game and come back later, your balance will be loaded from this file, allowing you to resume where you left off.
+- The balance is updated and saved at the end of each round.

 ## Example Output
 Welcome to Blackjack!
 You start with $1000.